alleyinteractive/.github/README.md

 ```

 ### Built Releases

+> ℹ️ Note: This action is deprecated in favor of the [action-release](https://github.com/alleyinteractive/action-release).

 Create built releases of a project based on the WordPress plugin `Version`
 header in your main plugin file and then falling back to the `version` property in